InfoMusCP/TD-State-Machine/README.md

 A robust, table-driven Finite State Machine component for TouchDesigner.

-Stop wrestling with complex webs of `Logic CHOPs` and spaghetti code.
-This `.tox` allows you to design bulletproof interactive logic using simple Table DATs, complete with built-in timers, CHOP I/O, and advanced Python callbacks.
+Simplify your project architecture by avoiding complex webs of `Logic CHOPs`.
+This `.tox` allows you to design robust interactive logic using simple Table DATs, complete with built-in timers, CHOP I/O, and advanced Python callbacks.

 ![FSM Component Screenshot](media/fsm_screenshot.png)